Follow Us :

 The “Error Establishing a Database Connection” is one of the most frustrating errors for any WordPress user.
 This error happens when your website doesn’t have access to the database.
 Resolving this error is necessary because it can affect your sales and analytics.
 Once you get a hang of it, this issue can be easily detected and fixed.

-When WordPress is unable to establish connection due to varied reasons, you will get this error.
-The reason can be anything from incorrect database login credentials to unresponsive database server to a corrupted database.
+When WordPress is unable to establish a connection due to varied reasons, you will get this error.
+The reason can be anything from incorrect database login credentials to an unresponsive database server to a corrupted database.
+Mostly, any kind of server error causes this error.
+For instance, if you are developing a WordPress website in Brampton, you might encounter this error while setting up your WordPress Website Development Brampton project.

-Troubleshooting the error
+Troubleshooting the Error

 define('WP_ALLOW_REPAIR', true);

-Check the WP-Config file
+Check the WP-Config File

 define('DB_NAME', 'database-name');